In White House visit, Polish president pushes NATO to ramp up spending, calls on US to fund Ukraine

 “Financial support for Ukraine is cheap if you take into account what other forms of support would be needed if it comes to war and to an attack on NATO countries,” Duda said.

-Duda also told reporters following his meeting with American lawmakers that he received a positive reaction to his calls for NATO to step up spending.
+Tusk after the White House meeting called on Republican House Speaker Mike Johnson to pass Ukraine funding, warning him that inaction could “cost thousands of human lives in Ukraine.”

+“This is not some political skirmish that has significance only here, on the American political stage,” Tusk said.

-Biden also used the meeting to inform the leaders that the U.S. plans to move forward with a foreign military financing loan that will help Poland purchase 96 Apache helicopters.
+Biden informed the leaders that the U.S. plans to move forward with a foreign military financing loan that will help Poland purchase 96 Apache helicopters.
 The State Department approved the sale last year.

 The visit offered Biden another opportunity to showcase how his view of NATO contrasts with that of the likely 2024 Republican presidential nominee, Donald Trump.